EconomyLens.com

 An EU member since 2007, Bulgaria joined the so-called “waiting room” to the single currency in 2020, at the same time as Croatia.
 The gains of joining the euro are “substantial,” ECB president Christine Lagarde said last month in Sofia, citing “smoother trade, lower financing costs, and more stable prices.”
 Small and medium-sized enterprises stand to save an equivalent of some 500 million euros ($580 million) in exchange fees, she added.
 One sector expected to benefit in the Black Sea nation is tourism, which this year generated around eight percent of the country’s GDP.

-Lagarde predicted the impact on consumer prices would be “modest and short-lived,” stating that in earlier euro changeovers, the impact ranged between 0.2 and 0.4 percentage points.
-However, consumers, already struggling with inflation, fear they will not be able to make ends meet, according to Dimitrova.
-Food prices in November were up five percent year-on-year, according to the National Statistical Institute, which is more than double the eurozone average.
+Lagarde predicted the impact on consumer prices would be “modest and short-lived,” saying in earlier euro changeovers, the impact was between 0.2 and 0.4 percentage points.
+But consumers, already struggling with inflation, fear they will not be able to make ends meet, according to Dimitrova.
+Food prices in November were up five percent year-on-year, according to the National Statistical Institute, more than double the eurozone average.

 © 2024 AFP